 - 20 drops Blue Chamomile

-You can buy all of these essential oils HERE at Mountain Rose Herbs.
+I buy high quality essential oils for facial care products at Mountain Rose Herbs.

 The cream will start to emulsify after about five minutes, but will still be runny – keep beating!
 By ten minutes, it will look nice and thick, but still drop off of a spoon.
 You will need to beat another five minutes and by then you should have a nice, thick cream that stays on the spoon even when you turn it upside down.
 NOW, it’s ready!

 Spoon into jars leaving as little air space as possible and cap tightly.

 * If you don’t add a preservative, store this cream in the refrigerator and use within 1 to 2 weeks.
 To make it last longer though, try adding a nature-derived preservative.

 In this cream, I used Natapres (made from a radish root ferment filtrate with honeysuckle and aspen bark extracts) at a rate of 2%.
 To figure the amount needed, add up the weight of the ingredients – which are 267 grams in this recipe – then multiply by 2% (.02) to get 5.24 grams needed, which I would just round to 5 grams of NataPres for this recipe.
 I also like Leucidal SF Max (at 4%) combined with AMTicide Coconut (at 2%) for a stronger preservative combination.
 You can find these types of preservatives at Lotion Crafter or Formulator Sample Shop.